 7. Army Food

 One way to make mealtime fun is to buy cheap plastic trays with dividers for the different types of food.
-Then, lay your meal out in a buffet style.
-Have the kids line up and move down the table as you slop the grub onto their plates.
+Lay your meals out in a buffet style.
+Ask the kids to line up and move down the table as you plop the grub onto their plates.

 Sloppy joes are a great idea for an army theme party.
 So are baked beans, mashed potatoes, chips, veggies, and dip.